-Over time, some commercial lots in the 100 Block area were redeveloped into single-family homes.
-Today, there is a mix of 12 single-family residences, 10 strictly commercial uses, 9 mixed-use properties, and 3 vacant lots (see map above).
+Over time, some commercial lots in the 100 Block area were redeveloped into single family homes.
+Today, there is a mix of 12 single-family residences, 10 strictly commercial uses, 9 mixed-use properties, and 3 vacant lots (see inset map).
 Historically, 100 Block businesses and residences have been owned by a diverse mix of Minturn residents.
 This has changed since 1985, when Minturn Realty acquired several properties in the 100 Block.
-At present, 31% of 100 Block properties are owned by a single property owner - MR Minturn.
+At present, 31% of 100 Block properties are owned by a single property owner -MR Minturn.
 The ownership of so much of the 100 Block by a single individual has exacerbated some residents' fears that loose development standards could enable a single architect to reshape the character of Minturn's downtown in a way that strips the 100 Block of its current charm.

-The 100 Block is experiencing specific challenges, including perceived parking issues, limited pedestrian and vehicular circulation, a lack of coordinated signage and wayfinding, and a desire to better connect to the nearby Eagle River.
+The 100 Block is experiencing specific challenges, including perceived parking issues, limited pedestrian and vehicular circulation, a lack of coordinated signage and wayfinding, and a need for connectivity to the nearby Eagle River.
 As described above, the 100 Block has also been the subject of ongoing public debates regarding which zoning changes will most benefit Minturn in the future.
 During this planning process, residents expressed that Minturn is struggling to define its identity as distinct from development in the rest of the Vail Valley.
 The 100 Block, as a focal point of Minturn, is a key facet of this identity and community character.

 Since the 100 Block area is varied in its character and scale, it has been challenging for the Town to develop a zoning designation that encompasses the variety of built forms in the area.
-Many buildings are nonconforming and historic in character.
-Many residents would like to preserve traditional structures, but the code does not currently permit some of them as constructed.
+Many buildings are non-conforming and historic in character.
+Many residents would like to preserve historic structures, but the code does not currently permit some of them as constructed.
 This becomes challenging when these buildings need upgrades and changes beyond routine maintenance.

-In 2021 and 2022.
-Minturn enacted two moratoria on demolition and new development, launched a historic preservation process, and initiated an update to its 100 Block Design Standards and Guidelines.
-In May of 2020, a moratorium on the allocation of water taps was passed, limiting new construction projects to no more than three single-family equivalents above historic use on a property.
-In November of 2021, a moratorium on 100 Block building, alteration, and demolition permits was passed, preventing new development from occurring before Minturn's land use and zoning code could be updated (since repealed).
+Minturn recently created two moratoria, launched an historic preservation process, and initiated an update to its 100 Block Design Standards and Guidelines.
+In May of 2020, a moratorium on the allocation of water taps was passed, limiting new construction projects to no more than three single-family equivalents each.
+In November of 2021, a moratorium on 100 Block building, alteration, and demolition permits was passed, preventing new development from occurring before Minturn's land use and zoning code could be updated.
 During January of 2022, Minturn began the process of creating a Historic Preservation Policy, which may be utilized to create a Historic Preservation District or identify Historic Landmarks throughout town.
 This policy was adopted in June of 2022.
-The Town has also been working with Downtown Colorado Inc. and the "Downtown Doers" Group on opportunities to organize the business community.
+The Town has also been working with Downtown Colorado Inc. and the "Downtown Doers" Group on opportunities for the organization of the business community.
 The Town Council is currently considering forming a Downtown Development Authority (DDA).

-Concurrent with the Community Plan update, Minturn began the process of updating its 100 Block Design Standards and Guidelines.
-These standards and guidelines, adopted in October of 2022, provide a framework to guide design decisions and set site design standards for properties in the designated 100 Block.
-The 100 Block Design Standards and Guidelines replace the former 100 Block Character Area from Appendix B of the Minturn Municipal Code, and update the sections of Chapter 16 that relate to the 100 Block for consistency.
+Concurrently, Minturn began the process of updating its 100 Block Design Standards and Guidelines.
+Upon completion, these standards and guidelines will provide a framework to guide design decisions and sets site design standards for properties in the designated 100 Block.
+The 100 Block Design Standards and Guidelines replace the former 100 Block Character Area from Appendix B of the Minturn Municipal Code, as well as update the sections of Chapter 16 that relate to the 100 Block for consistency.